- Comparing the Top 10 Vacuums for Apartment Living

 On the downside, this Bissell model lacks a brush bar and the suction needed to get ground in dirt out of thick carpeting.
 It’s marketed as a carpet vacuum, but it’s only capable of picking up loose surface debris.
 That said, unless you have pets or track mud into your apartment on a regular basis, this Bissell vacuum is a good choice for a small living space.

-- Bin volume - 0.54 liters.
-Upto 60 minutes' Run time when using a non-motorized tool.
+- Up to 60 minutes' Run time when using a non-motorized tool.
 Cyclone technology: 14 concentric cyclones.
-Filtration: Advanced whole machine filtration.
-Cleaning path width -...
+Filtration: advanced whole machine filtration.
+Cleaning path width - 9.84 inches

 - Up to 60 minutes of battery life

 - Up to 20 minutes running time at maximum power

 - Motorized brush roller